Reboare/security/create_shellcode.md

 # Generate shellcode

 An easy way to generate shellcode is by using `msfvenom` or `msconsole`.
-I mostly see people recommending msfvenom online, but I think msfconsole can be a bit easier to work with.
-But of course it is the same thing, just different interfaces.

 ## Msfconsole